 Add the following paragraph to the end of this section

+The SBP initiator shall discard any SBP Response frame corresponding to the terminated SBP procedure.
+The SBP initiator shall not reuse the Dialog Token value before the maximum retransmission timeout.

 11.55.2.4 Termination

-An SBP procedure shall be terminated after the last SBP Report frame is sent by the SBP responder as indicated in the TBD field.
+An SBP procedure shall be terminated after the last SBP Report frame is sent by the SBP responder as indicated in the Last SBP Report subfield in the Sensing Measurement Report Control field.

 An SBP procedure may be terminated at any time by either the SBP initiator or the SBP responder by transmitting an SBP Termination frame if the SBP initiator is associated to the SBP responder.
 An SBP procedure may be terminated at any time by the SBP initiator by transmitting an SBP Termination frame if the SBP initiator is unassociated to the SBP responder.
 An SBP procedure should be terminated during the availability window by the SBP responder by transmitting an SBP Termination frame if the SBP initiator is unassociated to the SBP responder.

+If the SBP responder transmits an SBP termination frame or receives an SBP termination frame from the SBP initiator, the SBP responder should terminate all corresponding sensing measurement setups associated with the WLAN sensing procedure triggered by the terminated SBP procedure.

 SP